 Germany returns looted artifacts to Nigeria to rectify a 'dark colonial history'

-Germany has returned at least 20 Benin Bronzes to Nigeria as part of a larger effort by Western nations to seek reparation of stolen artifacts from Africa.
+Germany has returned 22 Benin Bronzes to Nigeria as part of a larger effort by Western nations to seek reparation of stolen artifacts from Africa.

 The Benin Bronzes are sculptures and plaques looted from the ancient Kingdom of Benin — now southern Nigeria, not the modern nation of Benin — by British soldiers in 1897.
 Nigerians have demanded the bronzes' return for over a decade, but Western nations and museums have only begun to answer their call in recent years.